MITRA4450 – Field Term - History Project for Modern International and Transnational History Students

 October 26: First draft of your paper, send it to your supervisor per email.
 Remember that if you don’t send in the draft you can’t expect supervision.

 November 16: (optional for the student) Final draft can be sent to your supervisor for a final assessment before the exam deadline.

 Resources and information in this course will be given in Canvas.

-The report will be included in the research paper as a prologue.
+The 5 pages on the research process are to be included in the research paper as a prologue.

 The assignment should be complete with a front page containing the following information:

 - subject code